Karl Rahner

-Biography
+Early life and education

-Karl Rahner's parents, Karl and Luise (née Trescher) Rahner, had seven children, of whom Karl was the fourth.
+Karl Rahner's parents, Karl and Luise Rahner, had seven children, of whom Karl was the fourth.
 His father was a professor in a local college and his mother had a profound religious personality, which influenced his home atmosphere.
-Karl attended primary and secondary school in Freiburg, entering the Society of Jesus upon graduation.
+Karl attended primary and secondary school in Freiburg entering the Society of Jesus upon graduation.

+Career

 He began his Jesuit formation in the North German Province of the Jesuits in 1922, four years after his older brother Hugo entered the same order.
-Deeply affected by the spirituality of Ignatius of Loyola during the initial phase of his formation (1922–24), he concentrated the next phase of his formation (1924–7) on Catholic scholastic philosophy and the modern German philosophers: he seems to have been particularly interested in Immanuel Kant and two contemporary Thomists, the Belgian Jesuit Joseph Maréchal and the French Jesuit Pierre Rousselot, who were to influence Rahner's understanding of Thomas Aquinas in his later writings.
+Deeply affected by the spirituality of Ignatius of Loyola during the initial phase of his formation (1922–24), he concentrated the next phase of his formation (1924–1927) on Catholic scholastic philosophy and the modern German philosophers: he seems to have been particularly interested in Immanuel Kant and two contemporary Thomists, the Belgian Jesuit Joseph Maréchal and the French Jesuit Pierre Rousselot, who were to influence Rahner's understanding of Thomas Aquinas in his later writings.
 (Note: As well as offering Rahner a way to deal with Kant's transcendental method in relation to Thomistic epistemology, Maréchal and Rousselot, as Rahner himself later mentioned, deeply influenced his own philosophical and theological work.
 Maréchal was famous for his study on Kant and Thomism, especially for applying Kant's transcendental method to Thomistic epistemology.)

-As a part of his Jesuit training, Rahner taught Latin to novices at Feldkirch (1927–29), then began his theological studies at the Jesuit theologate in Valkenburg aan de Geul in 1929.
+As a part of his Jesuit training, Rahner taught Latin to novices at Feldkirch (1927–1929), then began his theological studies at the Jesuit theologate in Valkenburg aan de Geul in 1929.
 This allowed him to develop a thorough understanding of patristic theology, also developing interests in spiritual theology, mysticism, and the history of piety.
 Rahner was ordained a priest on 26 July 1932, and then made his final year of tertianship, the study and taking of Ignatius' Spiritual Exercises, at St. Andrä in Austria's Lavanttal Valley.